jawooson/deep-learning-final/README.md

 # Neural Network Finger Printer

+### Project Overview
+This is a final project for CS-GY 9223: DEEP LEARNING at New York University Tandon School of Engineering.
+The goal of the project is to use a neural network for the purpose of fingerprinting audio data.
+The neural network used is based off work by Google in their paper [Now Playing: Continuous low-power music recognition](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46522.pdf).
+This project is for education purposes ONLY and uses code found on other Github repositories.
+Two projects that I modified code from are [Triplet Loss](https://github.com/CrimyTheBold/tripletloss) and [Music Genre Classification](https://github.com/celestinhermez/music-genre-classification).

 This project is using my own account with NYU's HPC resources.
 When creating directory structure, make sure to replace anything with my username jw6254 with your own.
+To see some system requirements, please look at the [sbatch script](https://github.com/jawooson/deep-learning-final/blob/master/sbatch_files/run-jupyter.sbatch) provided.

 ### Data Download